Volunteer Application Process

 - Fingerprinting (when applicable)

-- On-Campus volunteers have COVID-19 vaccination card uploaded on the LAUSD Daily Pass
+- On-Campus volunteers have COVID-19 vaccination card uploaded and approved on the LAUSD Daily Pass

 Volunteer Management System and the LAUSD Daily Pass